Back to index of sports pages by Donald Sauter.

 Jokari hasn't been marketed in years.
 This has gone on long enough.

 I can supply everything you need but the paddles.
-Maybe you have a set from the good ol' days, or you can snag a pair on eBay.
+Maybe you have a set from the good ol' days.
+You can always find classic Jokari paddles on eBay for much less than anyone could make and sell them for.
 If you're a do-it-yourselfer, there are plans for a wood Jokari paddle down below.

 Gallery of Jokari in Action